 Having been on a business trip in any city, make a “city card” in the Outlook.
 It may include:

 It takes a few minutes, but it will save a lot of time for you or your colleagues during the next trip, especially in the case of force majeure.

 Computers, fax machines and cars break down.
 This kind of force majeure can take quite a lot of time.

 The first step to control force majeure is flexible planning.

-Do not consider yourself smarter than millennial experience of the mankind be ready in advance.
+Do not consider yourself smarter than the millennial experience of mankind to be ready in advance.

 Meetings can also be time-consumers.
 One meeting is 5, 10, 20 man-hours, depending on the number of participants.
-Not to turn a meeting in a time-consumer, follow evident, but not simple rules.
+Not to turn a meeting in a time-consumer, follow evidently, but not simple rules.

 1. Determine the format of the meeting and do not mix different formats in a single meeting.
 Typical formats are:

 2. Determine the number of participants.
 The leader responsible for decision-making and a secretary responsible for time-keeping, retaining all the thoughts and constitution of the final report.